louiscenter/your-first-choo-app/README.md

 ## Passing data to state
 Although our app is now interactive, it's not as fun as it could be.

 When we add an animal to our `state` object, we're adding the same animal (a lion), and giving it the same coordinates each time.
-To make this more interesting, when a new animal is created, our app should randomly choose from a set of different animals, and position it relative to where we clicked the grass with our cursor.
+To make this more interesting, when a new animal is created, our app should randomly choose from a set of different animals, and position it with the same coordinates as our cursor.

 To do this, we need a way to pass information to our state from our templates.
 This can be done via the event handlers we are triggering.